 What health insurance can a student obtain?

-Frostburg State University does not have a student health insurance plan for the 2013-14 school year.
-Students who do not have health insurance should visit Healthcare.gov or their State Health Insurance Exchanges which are available as of October 1, 2013, to see what options they have for affordable health insurance.
+Frostburg State University does not have a student health insurance plan.
+Students who do not have health insurance should visit Healthcare.gov or their State Health Insurance Exchanges to see what options they have for affordable health insurance.

 Affordable Care Act Information